-Alaskan Brown Bears (Grizzly Bears) are the attraction at Katmai National Park.
+Alaskan Brown Bears (Grizzly Bears by nickname) are the attraction at Katmai National Park.
 Brooks Falls is the number one place in the world to see them.
-Wild bears gather at Brooks Falls in Katmai National Park, to feast on salmon.
+These wild bears gather at Brooks Falls in Katmai National Park to feast on salmon.
 When the bears are at Brooks Falls, they are focused on one thing (food).
-Actually, bears always have a one-track mind and food is always their focus.
+Bears always have a one-track mind, and food is always their focus.

-During our trip to Katmai National Parks, we took more than 1,000 pictures of the bears chasing and feeding on salmon.
-Here are the Best 100 wild Grizzly Bear pictures that I took at Katmai National Park during our visit.
+During our trip to Katmai National Parks, we took over 1,000 pictures of the bears chasing and feeding on salmon.
+Here are the Best 100 wild Grizzly Bear pictures I took at Katmai National Park during our visit.

 A reverse photo contest

-Usually in a photo contest, you submit your photo to judges and they will pick the winning photo.
-In this photo contest, you are the judges and I am submitting the photos.
+Usually, in a photo contest, you submit your photo to judges, and they will pick the winning photo.
+You are the judges in this photo contest, and I am submitting the images.
 I am the winner because I will get to hear from you.

 Which pictures do you think are the best?
 Each photo is numbered.
 Please tell me what you like about the photo.
 If you desire, pick more than one.
-I will include your comments about the pictures in the text as soon as I get them so that others can enjoy your comments.
-(Sorry, comments are not real-time, they are screened before posting to keep the blog a happy place.)
+I will include your comments about the pictures in the text as soon as I get them so that others can enjoy them.
+(Sorry, comments are not real-time; they are screened before posting to keep the blog a happy place.)

 Ursus arctos horribilis

-Class: Mammalia (mammal), Order: Carnivora (carnivore), Superfamily: Ursoidea (dog-like), Family: Ursidae (all bears), Genus: Ursus (Polar, Brown, Black, and Asian bears) Species Arctos (cold weather arctic, Brown Bears) Subspecies gyas = Alaska Peninsular Bear Bear and Horribilis (horrible=Brown Bears).
-Nickname in North America, Grizzly Bear.
-Typically in Alaska, Ursus arctos horribilis found inland are called Grizzly Bears, and on the coast, Ursus arctos gyas are called Brown Bears.
+Class: Mammalia (mammal), Order: Carnivora (carnivore), Superfamily: Ursoidea (dog-like), Family: Ursidae (all bears), Genus: Ursus (Polar, Brown, Black, and Asian bears) Species Arctos (cold weather arctic, Brown Bears) Subspecies gyas = Alaska Peninsular Bear Bear and horribilis (horrible=inland Brown Bears).
+Nickname in North America: Grizzly Bear.
+Typically, in Alaska, Ursus arctos horribilis found inland are called Grizzly Bears, and on the coast, Ursus arctos gyas are called Brown Bears.
 On Kodiak Island, Ursus arctos middendorffi are called Kodiak Brown Bears.
 Despite the multiple names, they are all the same bear species and all genetically identical.

 Other bear pictures in my blog

-The biggest difference between this article and the other bear pictures in my blog is that in Katmai National Park we were walking on the same path that bears use on a daily basis.
-While on the path leading to the overlooks was no fence between us and the bears.
-We didn’t have any protection so that the bears couldn’t eat us.
-Our safety was dependent on the bears not wanting to eat us.
+The biggest difference between this article and the other bear pictures in my blog is that in Katmai National Park, we walked on the same path that bears use daily.
+While on the path leading to the overlooks, there was no fence between us and the bears.
+We didn’t have any protection, so the bears couldn’t eat us.
+Our safety depended on the bears not wanting to eat us.
 (They have a long history of not eating people in Kenai National Park.
 Other Grizzly Bear pictures in my other article were great, but they were all without risk of being eaten.
 Here is a link.
 Dangerous Wildlife in Alaska

 Please ask questions about Katmai National Park and the Grizzly Bears.
-I will do my best to answer and include all the answers in the next post when I describe how we got to Katmai and what it is like to walk on the very same paths that the bears walk on and cross every day, all day long.
+I will do my best to answer and include all the answers in the next post when I describe how we got to Katmai and what it is like to walk on the very same paths that the bears walk on and cross every day.

 My selection process

 How I selected my pictures to show you… First, the photos had to be in focus.
-Then I selected based on color.
-Then I tried to get pictures of bears facing the camera.
-From there the selection became difficult.
-I still had about 250 good photos.
-Gradually I eliminated them one by one to show you pictures where the bears were doing slightly different things.
+Then, I selected based on color.
+Then, I tried to get photos of bears facing the camera.
+From there, the selection became difficult.
+I still had about 250 good images.
+Gradually, I eliminated them individually to show you pictures of the bears doing slightly different things.
 I think that these pictures are the best.

 My 100 Best Grizzly Bear Pictures at Katmai National Park

-Pictures are presented in the order they were taken (except for the one at the very top was actually taken last).
+The pictures are presented in the order they were taken (except for the one at the very top, which was actually taken last).

 Please Comment